Protecting Your Team to Protect Revenue

 If leadership always chooses to keep the guest happy, even when the cost lands on the team, people start planning their exit.

-Usually long before they say it.
+Usually, that happens long before they say it.

-Why Protecting Your Team Matters Beyond Retention
+Why Protecting Your Team Protects Revenue

 Protecting your team protects revenue.